 You enter a Stop distance of 30 points.
 If your Limit order is executed, the new position will have a non-guaranteed Stop attached to it 30 points away from the opening level of the bet.

-You click 'submit' and receive a confirmation that your order has been accepted.
+You click 'place limit order' and receive a confirmation that your order has been accepted.

 LEAVING AN UNATTACHED LIMIT ORDER